-U.S. citizens with Palestinian passports must use the Allenby Bridge-King Hussein border crossing to enter or exit the West Bank.
+U.S. citizens with Palestinian passports and/or Palestinian ID cards/numbers must use the Allenby Bridge-King Hussein border crossing to enter or exit the West Bank.
 They are not permitted to transit via Ben Gurion International Airport.

 U.S. Citizens with Israeli Passports

-U.S. passport holders who also possess Israeli passports may enter or exit Israel through Ben Gurion International Airport, the Jordan River-Sheikh Hussein border crossing, and the Rabin-Arava border crossing.
+U.S. passport holders who also possess Israeli passports may enter or exit Israel through Ben Gurion International Airport, the Jordan River-Sheikh Hussein border crossing, and the Rabin-Arava border crossing and must use their Israeli passports.
 They are prohibited from using the Allenby Bridge-King Hussein crossing, unless as part of an official delegation or with special permission from the Israeli authorities.

 U.S. Citizens with Jerusalem Identity Cards or Laissez-Passers

 In general, Jerusalem identity card holders are permitted to enter and exit via Ben Gurion International Airport and the Allenby-King Hussein border crossing.
 They are not allowed to use the Jordan River-Sheikh Hussein or Rabin-Arava border crossings unless they obtain a Jordanian visa in advance.